-On September 8, 1967—fifty-four years ago today—the Fort Worth school system completed the process of integrating all twelve grades as African-American students enrolled in five previously all-white high schools.
+On September 8, 1967—fifty-five years ago today—the Fort Worth school system completed the process of integrating all twelve grades as African-American students enrolled in five previously all-white high schools.

 This milestone was, in a larger sense, centuries in the making, of course.
 In a smaller sense it was eight years in the making: